Constructive Decision Theory: Conclusion

-\item A fourth advantage of our approach is more subtle but potentially profound.
-Representation theorems are just that; they merely provide a description of a preference order in terms of numerical scales.
+A fourth advantage of our approach is more subtle, but potentially profound.
+Representation theorems are just that; they merely provide a description of a preference relation in terms of numerical scales.
 Decision theorists make no pretense that these representations have anything to do with the cognitive processes by which individuals make decisions.
 But to the extent that the language of choices models the language of the DM, we have the ability to interpret the effects of cognitive limitations having to do with the language in terms of the representation.
 Our approach allows us to consider the possibility that there may be limitations on the space of choices because some sequence of tests is too computationally costly to verify.
-Our model of nonstandard test interpretations also takes into account a DM's potential inability to recognize that two choices logically represent the same function. \end{itemize}
+Our model of nonstandard test interpretations also takes into account a DM's potential inability to recognize that two choices logically represent the same function.

-There is clearly still much more to do to develop our approach.
-We briefly mention a few topics here. \begin{itemize} \item {\bf Learning and dynamic decision-making:} Our focus has been on static decision making.
-Dealing with decision-making over time will require us to consider learning in more detail.
+There is clearly more than could be done to develop our approach and apply it in various settings.
+One obvious development would be to consider decision making over time, which will require us to consider learning in more detail.
 Learning in our framework is not just a matter of conditioning, but also learning about new notions (i.e., becoming aware of new tests).
 Note that considering dynamic decision-making will require us to take a richer collection of objects of choice, a programming language that allows (among other things) sequential actions (do this, then do that, then do that).
+A second direction to consider is multi-agent decision making.
+As we have suggested in examples, once we move to a multi-agent case, we can consider agents who may use different languages.
+There is clearly a connection here between our framework and the burgeoning literature on awareness and its applications to game theory (see, for example, \cite{Feinberg04,FH,Hal34,HR06,HMS03,karni2013reverse,MR99} that needs to be explored.